RichardRed0x/politeia-digest/issue-064.md

 ## About this issue

-Content for this edition was authored by @richardred with feedback from @dreacot and review from @bee.
+Content for this edition was authored by @richardred with feedback from @dreacot and in depth voting problem research plus review from @bee.

 Image credit: @sænder